stsiwo/java_concept/README.md

 ```

-but if you assign a new object to an existing reference object in the called function, Java assign a new memory address to the variable so the variable in the called function does not affect the change.
+but if you assign a new object to an existing reference object in the called function, Java assign a new memory address to __a copy__ of the variable so the variable in the called function does not affect the change.

 ```
 public class MyClass {